bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-xx-modbus_goes_streampipes.md

 These are especially used by small and medium-sized companies (the famous German Mittelstand).
 Since the purchase of a new machine represents an enormous investment for these companies, they usually try to use machines for a longer period of time.
-Over time, they upgrade the machines step by step and adapt them to new needs (called *retrofiting*).
+Over time, they upgrade the machines step by step and adapt them to new needs (called *retrofitting*).
 One approach here could be, for example, to install smart sensors in a machine and let them transfer data to the cloud.
 <br>
 Alternatively, IIoT can be brought directly to the PLCs.
 This can be achieved by using a converter